 University of California - Santa Barbara is a wonderful choice for students pursuing a Communication & Media Studies degree.
 Graduates of the Communications program make around $40,115 in their early career salary and $87,190 in their mid-career salary.
 The destination of Santa Barbara, California, is decent for learners who prefer a more tranquil, suburban area.

 California State University - Sacramento is a great decision for students pursuing a Communication & Media Studies degree.
 Communications graduates from California State University - Sacramento receive an earnings boost of about 22.7% over the average earnings of communication & media studies majors.
-The surrounding area of a main city is great for scholars looking for enough choices for networking, excitement, and exploration.
+This school has one of the largest student bodies in California.

 University of Southern California is a great decision for students pursuing a Communication & Media Studies degree.
 Graduates from the Communication & Media Studies major at University of Southern California get 22.3% more than the standard college grad in this field.
-Los Angeles, California is an appropriate environment for young people who relish the active city life.
+Prefer a sizable student body?
+This school has over 20,000 students on campus.

 University of Washington - Seattle Campus is a good choice for individuals interested in a Communication & Media Studies major.
 Communications majors from University of Washington - Seattle Campus receive an earnings boost of approximately 21.2% above the average earnings of communication & media studies graduates.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 Graduates of University of Washington - Seattle Campus generally do not have problems paying back their student debt; only 2.7% have defaulted on their loans.
 With a low net price and excellent academic programs, University of Washington - Seattle Campus is a fantastic value, earning a position of #1 in Washington.
-Ever wish colleges were graded with a report card?
-Now they are.
-Look at University of Washington - Seattle Campus' scorecard.
+Go on a virtual tour to explore UW Seattle.